zach-m/jonix/README.md

      });
 ```

+## Jonix fluent API

-Next is an example of how to process ALL ONIX-3 sources, with some non-standard logic.
+Next example shows how to process ALL ONIX-3 sources, with some non-standard logic.
 In particular, the `authors`
 are extracted in a more elaborate way compared to `BaseProduct.contributors`, and the `frontCoverImageLink` which
 doesn't exist at all in `BaseProduct` is extracted here as well.